jjcfrank/aws-docker-postgresql-postgis-pgadmin/README.md

-# PostGIS live database of NYC for deployment and querrying
+# A PostGIS database of NYC in AWS
-A geospatial database of New York City using AWS, Docker, PostgreSQL, PostGIS and PgAdmin
+Creating a geospatial database of New York City using AWS, Docker, PostgreSQL, PostGIS and PgAdmin

 ## Setting up AWS